guilhermefarto/maze-generator-solver/README.md

 *Hint: The default amount of blocks of gold is five (5) and the default amout of blocks of diamond is one (1)*

-* Example #7: Generating a maze in the same path directory of the .py project with mx = 32 and my = 32 inserting fifteen (15) gold blocks and five (5) diamond blocks
+* Example #7: Generating a maze in the same path directory of the .py project with mx = 32 and my = 32 inserting fifteen (15) blocks of gold and five (5) blocks of diamond

 ```python
 python maze-generator-depth-first-search.py -mx 32 -my 32 -s 5 -ng=15 -nd=5